WaynePlanchenault/WaynePlanchenault/README.md

 - 👀 I’m interested in developing project, meet other developers
 - 🌱 I’m currently learning more deeply about MERN stack
 - 💞️ I’m looking to collaborate on freelance project or React or fullstack web developer job
-- 📫 How to reach me, @wayne_pht on instagram or https://www.linkedin.com/in/wayne-planchenault/ you can also contact me by mail with planchenaultw@hotmail.fr
+- 📫 How to reach me, @wayne_pht on instagram or https://www.linkedin.com/in/wayne-planchenault/ you can also contact me by mail with planchenaultw@hotmail.fr or on my malt profil wayneplanchenault

 <!---
 WaynePlanchenault/WaynePlanchenault is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.